strapi/documentation/docusaurus/docs/dev-docs/quick-start.md

 :::prerequisites
 <InstallPrerequisites components={props.components} />

-You will also need a [GitHub](https://github.com) account to deploy your project to Strapi Cloud.
+You will also need to [install `git`](https://github.com/git-guides/install-git), and to have a [GitHub](https://github.com) account to deploy your project to Strapi Cloud.
 :::

 ## 🚀 Part A: Create a new project with Strapi